 Ancient Roman Military Ranks and Wages: A Complete Guide to the Roman Army Hierarchy

-roman legion ranks hierarchy wages
+roman military ranks hierarchy wages guide

 The Roman Empire didn’t rise to greatness by chance—it was built on discipline, strategy, and one of the most advanced military systems in ancient history.
 At the heart of this powerful engine was a highly organized rank structure that kept the legions efficient, loyal, and battle-ready.
 But what exactly did these ranks look like?
 And perhaps just as intriguing—how much did Roman soldiers actually earn for their service?